-- Large loads such as datacenters and manufacturing in PJM, the Southeast, MISO, and SPP drive appreciable growth through the late 2020s and early 2030s but growth tails off later in the outlook - EV adoption is expected to be moderate in the near-term.
-However, EV adoption picks up in the latter half of the outlook - Economic growth in the region contributes a moderate portion of the increase in demand by 2040, particularly in the Southeast, MISO, and SPP - Tax credits and various forms of incentives are provided for energy efficiency programs and BTM solar generation in most states in the region, helping alleviate some of the pressure on the grid. - Potential upside is driven by a combination of manufacturing and datacenter load growth, while potential downside risks stem from demand for electrolytic hydrogen, EV adoption rates, and also the uncertainty range in datacenter power demand and manufacturing expansion
+- Large loads such as datacenters and manufacturing in PJM, the Southeast, MISO, and SPP drive appreciable growth through the late 2020s and early 2030s but tail off later in the outlook - EV adoption is expected to be moderate in the near-term.
+However, EV adoption picks up in the later half of the outlook - Economic growth in the region contributes a moderate portion of the increase in demand by 2040, particularly in the Southeast, MISO, and SPP - Tax credits and various forms of incentives are provided for energy efficiency programs and BTM solar generation in most states in the region, helping alleviate some of the pressure on the grid. - Potential upside stems from a combination of manufacturing and datacenter load

 Note: (L): Annual coincident peak demand in the Eastern Interconnection.
 (R): Annual non-coincident peak demand in the Eastern Interconnection.
 Large industrial load includes datacenters and manufacturing.
 Large flexible load includes electrolyzer and cryptocurrency mining.
 Economic growth is based on microeconomic and demographic inputs reconstituted for expected energy efficiency savings.
-Source: S&P Global Commodity Insights